 The ability to bring together people, processes and technology to yield effective results is a rare skill.
 Employers recognize the need for talented, visionary thinkers who can solve problems and imagine a better way.

 An information systems degree will give you the skills you need to play a major role in shaping how organizations function in today’s—and tomorrow’s—information-based world.

 What the Program Involves

-The Information Systems program has its foundations in Professional Core courses in which students learn the basic skills necessary to analyze, design, implement and test information systems using current and emerging organizational and technological practices.
-Two of these courses are project based experiences in which small groups develop and communicate solutions to real information problems for clients.
-The IS program offers breadth by exposing students to three areas fundamental to understanding and solving problems in Information Systems: organizations; quantitative analysis & research methods; and professional communications.
+The Information Systems program has its foundations in professional core courses in which students learn the basic skills necessary to analyze, design, implement and test information systems using current and emerging organizational and technological practices.
+Two of these courses are project-based experiences in which small groups develop and communicate solutions to real information problems for clients.

 Professor Dan Phelps tells us more about what Information Systems is.